-Description: The second course of this two-course Scientific Mind sequence presents topics from the natural sciences with the underlying framework of basic scientific principles and methodologies.
+Description: This course presents topics from the natural sciences with the underlying framework of basic scientific principles and methodologies.
 This course stresses the interconnectedness of the natural world, demonstrably built on the foundations and building blocks of the basic physical sciences.
 Classwork includes technology applications for observing and understanding the natural world.
 The student explores the areas of cosmology and astronomy, earth sciences, and finally the biological sciences including genetics, ecology, and modern concepts of evolution.
 A student completing this sequence should have an understanding of scientific thought, advancement and philosophy that prepares them for higher-level courses.
-Offered Spring Semester, annually
+Offered Spring Semester, annually.

-GEND 120 Self & Society: Introduction to Sociology (3 semester hours)
+GEND 120 - Self & Society: Introduction to Sociology

 Description: Sociology focuses on the systematic understanding of the way self-identity, social interaction, social organization, social institutions, and social change occur in western societies like the United States.
 Major themes in sociological thinking include the interplay between the individual and society, how society is both stable and changing, the causes and consequences of social inequality, and the social construction of human life.
 Therefore, it can be said that sociology is the study of social actions, relations, and roles for both individuals and groups, researched through inductive analysis of case studies and generalizations.
 Understanding sociology helps us discover and explain social patterns and see how such patterns change over time and in different settings, in interaction with different people and groups.
 Through analyzing, discussing and writing about the social basis of everyday life, sociology also develops our ability for critical thinking, by revealing the social structure and processes that shape diverse forms of human life.
-Offered Summer and Spring Semesters, annually.
+Offered Summer and Spring Semester, annually.

-GEND 130 General Psychology (3 semester hours)
+GEND 130 - General Psychology

 Description: This course is a survey presentation of the fundamental theories, principles, and research methods of psychology.
 Emphasis is placed on psychology as the scientific study of behavior and cognitive processes.
 The student is expected to demonstrate critical evaluation and creative thinking skills, an understanding of the data-gathering methods of psychology, and an ability to utilize information technology.
-Offered Fall Semester, annually.
+Offered Fall and Spring Semester, annually.

-GEND 140 Introduction to Astronomy (3 semester hours)
+GEND 140 - Introduction to Astronomy

-Corequisites: MATH 120 or equivalent
+Corequisite: MATH 120 or equivalent

 Description: This course demonstrates how we learn about our universe; its past, present and future through application of the scientific method.
 The approach to this investigation focuses on developing a conceptual understanding of the fundamental scientific theories and measurement tools used by astronomers to deduce the properties of objects throughout the universe.
 The course covers the evolution of stars, galaxies, and the universe itself.
+Offered as needed.

-GEND 150 The Learned Mind (6 semester hours)
+GEND 150 - The Learned Mind